gocn/translator/2021/w23_go_performance_tools_cheat_sheet.md

     # Open new browser window with call graph after 30s profiling.
     go tool pprof -http :9402 http://127.0.0.1:8080/debug/pprof/profile

-Another option is to use `curl` to download the profile and then use `go tool` which might be useful to get profiles from production endpoints that aren’t exposed to the public internet.
+Another option is to use `curl` to download the profile and then use `go tool` which might be useful to get profiles from production endpoints that aren't exposed to the public internet.

     # Server.
     curl http://127.0.0.1:8080/debug/pprof/profile > /tmp/cpu.prof